AutoGavy/Detachable-Turret/README.md

-# Detachable Turrets Server Plugin for Alien Swarm Reactive Drop
+# Detachable Turrets Plugin for Alien Swarm Reactive Drop
 We know that sentry turrets can be detached in Halo series.
 So why RD can't?